ghwtx/myreads-gw/README.md

 # MyReads - Book Management Application

 A React-based bookshelf application that allows users to select and categorize books into three shelves: Currently Reading, Want to Read, and Read.
-Users can search for new books and manage their personal library with an intuitive interface.
+Users can search for new books and manage their personal library.

 ## Features